DouglasLee001/dispaly_layout/README.md

 ## Overview
-This folder contains 12 benchmarks derived from real-world layouts and the solving modulo at the terminal end.
+This folder includes 12 benchmarks based on real-world layouts, along with the solving module that utilizes LocalSMT as the backend solver at the terminal end.
 The source code of LocalSMT is located in /solver_src, while other folders contain the benchmarks.

 ## File structure of benchmarks